Cosmin Vasile earns plaudits as "a leading litigator in the Romanian market" who further excels in construction, engineering and arbitration matters.

 You have enjoyed a very distinguished career so far.
 What would you like to achieve that you have not yet accomplished?

-Should I ever catch the goldfish, I would ask it for a single wish instead of three: I would like to hold the key to not losing my passion on this amazing journey that is my legal career.
+Should I ever catch the goldfish, I would ask it for a single wish instead of three: I would like to hold the key to not losing my passion for this amazing journey that is my legal career.